March 703 car-by-car histories

 Driven by: Peter Deal.
 First race: Silverstone, 26 Apr 1970.
 Total of 18 recorded races.

 New to Eifelland for Harald Ertl in F3 in 1970, and delivered in April 1970.
 Raced by Ertl up to July, after which he left Eifelland after a disagreement.
 March records indicate that this car was crashed and rebuilt on a new frame, and seem to say that the original frame from this car was used to rebuild 703/1 after one of its accidents.
 Subsequent history unknown.
-In 1987, a car with this chassis number was advertised by John Harper, and in 1990 from Barrow.
+In 1987, a car with this chassis number was advertised by John Harper, in 1990 from Barrow, and in November 1995 by Cliff Worthington (Preston, Lancashire).
 In 2002, a car with this chassis number was owned by John Counsell (Coleby, Lincolnshire).
 This is believed to be the car raced by Grant Saunders in HSCC Classic Racing Cars and Historic Formula 3 Race from 2010 to 2015.
 Mike Faloon advises that this car has been with Bob Saunders and John Counsell, and is now with the family of the late Peter Groh (Germany).

 Driven by: Harald Ertl and Heinz Düchting.
 First race: Nürburgring, 19 Apr 1970.
 Total of 6 recorded races.